-Clients who complete all program goals are called "Alumni."
-They share the message of hope and change with clients who are still in the recovery program, which helps them sustain their own sobriety by keeping them connected to a recovery support system.
+Participants who complete all program goals are called "Alumni."
+They share the message of hope and change with participants who are still in the recovery program, which helps them sustain their own sobriety by keeping them connected to a recovery support system.
 They have a job, are saving money, and have a secure place to live.
 They create a plan of action and review it with their peers in the Transition community.
 If peers support the plan, they vote them into Alumni status.
 This means they can move out of Transition apartments and into a place of their own.

-- They are encouraged to visit clients at THP any time. - They can enjoy meals at THP.

-- They are encouraged to teach classes and take part in Community Meetings. - The supportive community continues to help them stay sober and keep a place to live. - A referral is provided for the CARITAS Furniture Bank.
+- They are encouraged to visit participants at THP any time. - They can enjoy meals at THP. - They are encouraged to teach classes and take part in Community Meetings. - The supportive community continues to help them stay sober and keep a place to live. - A referral is provided for the CARITAS Furniture Bank if an Alumni needs essential household items.